Psyren: The Resistance

 A brash high school student who offers problem-solving services for ¥10,000.
-His childhood friendship with Sakurako Sakurako had faded until her mysterious disappearance draws him into Psyren, a lethal game that transports participants to a devastated future.
+His childhood friendship with Sakurako had faded until her mysterious disappearance draws him into Psyren, a lethal game that transports participants to a devastated future.
 Saved by Sakurako during his initial encounter with the world's monstrous Taboo creatures, Ageha begins rigorous training under her guidance and that of veteran drifter Matsuri Yagumo to harness his emerging PSI abilities.
 His journey focuses on controlling his dangerous powers while developing the strength to protect his companions, particularly Sakurako.
 This personal growth culminates in a heartfelt confession of his long-suppressed feelings for her during their training.
 Though impulsive by nature, Ageha gradually matures into a strategic fighter, balancing his increasing power with responsibility toward his allies.